EPP for gTLDs

 How to connect to the EPP server

-Establish an SSL connection to the relevant EPP server using a valid certificate from a well known public CA (Certificate Authority) and any intermediate certificates in the chain.
+Establish a TLS connection to the relevant EPP server using a valid certificate from a well known public CA (Certificate Authority) and any intermediate certificates in the chain.

 Nominet EPP implementation